 Conservation volunteers in the Montreal Greenbelt, Quebec (Photo by NCC)

 The greenbelt concept was originally developed in the United Kingdom in the 1930s, at a time when London was trying to stop urban sprawl.
-Today, “greenbelt" describes a group of protected natural areas that are linked by corridors with an ecological or recreational function, allowing flora and fauna to move about freely.
+Today, the word "greenbelt" describes a group of protected natural areas that are linked by corridors that have an ecological or recreational function.
+This allows flora and fauna to move about freely.
 Given that ecosystems must have adequate links between them in order to ensure the conservation of their biodiversity, the establishment of a greenway network is key to their protection.

 In cities boasting greenbelts, such as Toronto and Ottawa, developed and natural areas are integrated.
 This allows the conservation of biodiversity while also improving air and water quality.
-In addition, citizens are provided with increased access to nature.
+People also have increased access to nature.

 By establishing and protecting a large greenbelt in Greater Montreal, we will be able to collectively conserve natural areas and ecosystems for our children and grandchildren.
-This is exactly what the Plan métropolitain d’aménagement et de développement is proposing with its initiative, Trame verte et bleue (site in French only).
+This is exactly what the Plan métropolitain d’aménagement et de développement is proposing with its initiative Trame verte et bleue (French only).
 This initiative aims to integrate sections of the major Montreal urban area with nature.

 NCC now aims to increase the area of protected land in the Montreal greenbelt and continues to support the conservation actions of its partners in the area.
 Combining awareness-raising with sustainable partnerships will benefit the conservation of natural areas.